afifabroory/ods-cpp-solution/Chapter-1/Exercises1.1.md

     WRITE element                                          ; WRITE element to output
 ```
 **Note:** \
-This pseudocode are **not standard**.
-This pseudocode are created by myself. \
+This pseudocode is **not standard**.
+This pseudocode is created by myself. \
-This, pseudocode style are influenced from Mathematics, Textbook pseudocode, Pascal, Python, Assembly, SQL, VBA & Java
+That pseudocode style, are influenced from Mathematics, Textbook pseudocode, Pascal, Python, Assembly, SQL, VBA & Java

 ---